 ECPI University seeks to graduate students on a timely basis.
 In an effort to assist students as they progress toward graduation, a combination of on-campus, online and hybrid classes are provided.
 Low enrollments or other factors may cause the school to cancel or reschedule on-campus courses.
+In addition, the frequency of course offerings is such that availability for requested courses may not exist within an academic year.
 Students who need courses that are not available on-campus may choose to take courses delivered online or in a hybrid format, if available.